austin-rt/useCallback/README.md

 </details>
 </br>

 After we add `id` to our dependency array, our finished `getBookDetails` and `useEffect` functions should look like this.
-Just look closely at the differences.
+Look closely at the differences between the way we implement the two hooks.

 ```js
 const getBookDetails = useCallback(async () => {